Enclavely/tailor-advanced/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.0.1 =
+* Added - Stretch Section backgrounds and/or content to fill the full width of the screen.

 = 1.0.0 =
 * Initial release.